In your FTP or SFTP server, you might have many files that you need to import into Shopify.

 Let’s go through each step to import your server’s directory.

-2. Create a Batch job by pasting the link to “Upload from URL”
+2. Create a Batch job by importing from directory

-Once we have our server folders set up and URL at hand, we can go into the Excelify app and create our batch import job from the directory.
+Once you have the server set up, you can go into the Excelify app and create a batch import job from the directory.

-In the Home page of the Excelify app, in the “Import” section you have a field where you can fill URL that you wish to import from.
+In the Home page of the Excelify app, in the “Import” section click on the drop-down menu and select your server to import from.

 3. Inspect your import and adjust options if necessary